Seagate SSHD (Hybrid) in a MacBook 2,1 (w/Seagate SATA1 Jumper Tip)

 Mid 2011 MacBook Air EFI Firmware Update 2.9 pulled

 Noticed the download page in Monday's archive (and revised Apple doc below) now 404's (page pulled), due to problems reported by users (noted here Tuesday).
 Hopefully a revised updater will be released soon.
-Tuesday's MacBook Air forum thread on problems still growing.
+Tuesday's MacBook Air forum thread on problems was growing.

 A later post there had comments from a conversation with Apple Level 2 support that they've confirmed/identified a problem and are working on a corrected release.
 (Wrong EFI in pkg?)